palanitt/shape/README.md

 - GET /shape API - to retrieve all the square shapes available in the data store

 How to Build and run?
-There are 2 ways
+There are 3 ways,

-- First use following commands to pull the contents from github and start the build. git clone https://github.com/palanitt/shape.git
+- First use the following commands to pull the contents from github and start the build.

+  git clone https://github.com/palanitt/shape.git

  Approach 1: